Science Project: How Does Salt Affect Seed Germination?

 8. Record results in journal.

-Safety: You need goggles for the salt water splashing in your eyes, and gloves so you do not transfer bacteria to the seeds.
+Sample Safety Procedures: You need goggles for the salt water splashing in your eyes, and gloves so you do not transfer bacteria to the seeds.

 How Salt Accumulation Affects Crops

-Abstract of Experiment and Results: The problem was to determine the effect of salt water on germinating radish seeds, and also to determine if there was a maximum concentration that could be tolerated.
+Sample Abstract of Experiment and Results: The problem was to determine the effect of salt water on germinating radish seeds, and also to determine if there was a maximum concentration that could be tolerated.

 To do this, coffee filters were wet with 1 tablespoon of salt water from cups that increased in concentration by 1/2 teaspoon of salt in each cup of 8 oz. of water.
 The filters were then placed in the plastic bags.
 The 50 seeds were then placed on top of the coffee filters, inside the bag.
 The seeds that germinated were counted and charted.
 Tap and distilled water without salt were used as controls.